 You can sign up via their Eventbrite page:

 People who work in computer programming need some serious coffee to keep them going.
 Our Hackers Delight Coffee makes for a remarkably rich, and complex cup.
-The Certified Organic Natural Ethiopian bean mixed into this delicious coffee leaves a lingering note of blueberry in your mouth, and the best part is that a percentage of sales goes to Black Girls Code.
+The Certified Natural Ethiopian bean mixed into this delicious coffee leaves a lingering note of blueberry in your mouth, and the best part is that a percentage of sales goes to Black Girls Code.

 Photo Courtesy of Vincent Distrola - Hakrz Delight Coffee